 Can I install the instruments myself?

-Yes.
-Barometers, clocks and indoor temperature/relative humidity instruments have no wires.
-Instruments with outdoor sensors can be easily installed if you are comfortable about installing items like TV antennas and security systems.
+Instruments with outdoor sensors can be easily installed if you are comfortable with installing items such as TV antennas and security systems.

 Is everything I need for installing the instrument included?

-Yes.
-For barometers, clocks and indoor temperature/relative humidity instruments.
-With outdoor thermometers, rain gauges and wind instruments you may need cable clips or ties to secure the wires to the building and, caulk to seal up wire entry points and exposed connections.
-For wind instruments you will also need a mast (a TV antenna mast works fine) to position the sensors high enough above your roof.
-See the Installation FAQ for more information.
+For outdoor thermometers, rain gauges, and wind instruments you may need additional cable clips or ties to secure the wires to the building, or caulk to seal up wire entry points and exposed connections.

 Where should I mount the sensors?

-Wind sensors – Ideally wind sensors should be mounted 30′ higher than any object within 100 yards of the site.
-However, it is almost never practical to mount them like this.
-So as a minimum you should mount them 8 to 10 feet above the highest point of your roof.
+Wind sensors – Ideally wind sensors should be mounted 30′ feet higher than any object within 100 yards of the site.
+However, when this is not practical, you should mount wind sensors 8 to 10 feet above the highest point of your roof.
 It is usually easiest to use a TV antenna mast system for the installation.

-Temperature sensor – The absolute best place to mount a temperature sensor is in an instrument shelter constructed and sited following NWS guidelines.
-Again this is not practical for most people.
-The most practical location that will yield good readings is on the north wall of the house 5 to 8 feet above the ground.
-If you need to mount the sensor higher than this you must use a properly designed radiation shield to have readings that are close to correct.
-You can mount our water temperature sensor in the R. M. Young Co. radiation shield.
-However, the cost of the radiation shield is as high as a good instrument shelter.
+Temperature sensors – The best place to mount a temperature sensor is within an instrument shelter constructed and sited following NWS guidelines.
+When this is not practical, mounting temperature sensors on the north wall of the house 5 to 8 feet above the ground.
+If mounting the sensor higher than this, you must use a properly designed radiation shield in order to receive correct readings.
+Our water temperature sensor can also be mounted within the radiation shield.
+However, the cost of the radiation shield is equivalent to a good instrument shelter.

-Rainfall sensor – The rain collector must be mounted on a stable level surface with as much unobstructed exposure to the sky as possible.
-Depending on your locale you may have to periodically remove leaves and other debris that falls into the collector, keeping the collector near the ground makes this task much easier.
+Rainfall sensors – The rain collector must be mounted on a stable, level surface with as much unobstructed exposure to the sky as possible.
+Depending on your locale, you may have to periodically remove leaves and other debris that may fall into the collector.
+Keeping your rain collector close to the ground makes this task much easier.